-More than 40 years later, bodies of water across the U.S. are so polluted that huge areas are unable to support aquatic life, human health is at risk, and our economy is hurt.
+More than 40 years after passage of the federal Clean Water Act, bodies of water across the U.S. are so polluted that huge areas are unable to support aquatic life, human health is at risk, and our economy is hurt.
 The Chesapeake Bay has been on EPA's "dirty waters" list for decades.

 According to the Clean Water Act, states must develop a Total Maximum Daily Load (TMDL) specifying the maximum pollution levels allowable to meet water quality standards for all waters identified on their "dirty waters" list.

 The Chesapeake Bay is arguably the most studied large body of water on earth.
 Forty years of intense scientific investigation by leading estuarine scientists have identified why the Chesapeake is degraded and how to fix it.
 No other water body in the world can boast this level of scientific understanding.
 It is an unusually complex ecosystem, but there is a great deal of scientific consensus on the causes of its decline.
 First and foremost among these causes is a huge and systemic overabundance of human-introduced nitrogen and phosphorus flowing into the Bay from the land and the air.
 This excess nitrogen and phosphorus feeds algal blooms that block sunlight to underwater grasses and contribute to the formation of dead zones, areas in the Bay and its tidal waters without sufficient levels of oxygen.
 Ultimately, this degradation of water quality contribute to the decline of the Bay's living resources.

 A Timeline of Chesapeake Bay Cleanup Efforts